-A report of the Estimated Actual Expenditures for last year's actions may be found in the Annual Update Expenditures Table.
+A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
+A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.

-Goal # Description Maintain an average daily attendance (ADA) rate of 96% or higher and experience a decrease in truancy, tardiness, and chronic absenteeism rates.
+Goal # Description 4 Maintain an average daily attendance (ADA) rate of 96% or higher and experience a decrease in truancy, tardiness, and chronic absenteeism rates.